adyen-examples/adyen-react-online-payments/README.md

 ## Usage

-1. Update **./.env** with your [API key](https://docs.adyen.com/user-management/how-to-get-the-api-key), [Origin Key](https://docs.adyen.com/user-management/how-to-get-an-origin-key), and merchant account name (all credentials are in string format):
+1. Create a `./.env` file with your [API key](https://docs.adyen.com/user-management/how-to-get-the-api-key), [Origin Key](https://docs.adyen.com/user-management/how-to-get-an-origin-key), and merchant account name (all credentials are in string format):

 ```
 API_KEY="your_API_key_here"